The Chain

-"The Chain" is a song by British-American rock band Fleetwood Mac, released on their 1977 album Rumours.
-It is the only song from the album with writing credits for all five members (Stevie Nicks, Lindsey Buckingham, Christine McVie, John McVie, and Mick Fleetwood).
+"The Chain" is a song by the British-American band Fleetwood Mac, released on their 1977 album Rumours.
+It is the only song in the band's discography credited to all five band members of the Rumours lineup (Stevie Nicks, Lindsey Buckingham, Christine McVie, John McVie, and Mick Fleetwood).

-"The Chain" was created from combinations of several previously rejected materials, including solo work by Lindsey Buckingham, Stevie Nicks, and Christine McVie.
+"The Chain" was created from combinations of several previously rejected materials, including compositions from Buckingham, Nicks, and McVie.
 The song was assembled, often manually by splicing tapes with a razor blade, at the Record Plant in Sausalito, California, with engineers Ken Caillat and Richard Dashut.

 Following the critical and commercial success of Rumours, "The Chain" has become a staple of the band's live shows, typically the opening song.
-It was featured as the opening track on The Dance, a 1997 live concert CD/DVD release, as well as several of the band's greatest hits compilations.
-The song has attained particular fame in the United Kingdom, where the instrumental section has been used as the theme tune for the BBC and Channel 4's television coverage of Formula One.
+It was featured as the opening track on The Dance, a 1997 live concert CD/DVD release, as well as several of the band's greatest hits compilations and has become their second most streamed track on Spotify with over 1.5 billion streams.
+The song has attained particular fame in the United Kingdom, where the instrumental section has been used as the theme tune for the BBC and Channel 4's television and radio coverage of Formula One.

 Background

+According to interviews on the writing of Rumours, the final section of "The Chain" (beginning with a bass progression) was created by John McVie and Mick Fleetwood.
+"The Chain" began as a Christine McVie song, titled "Keep Me There", which was the first track Fleetwood Mac recorded for Rumours.
+Initial tracking took place on 2 February 1976, with Fleetwood on drums, John McVie on an Alembic bass, Christine McVie on organ, and Buckingham on a Fender Stratocaster.
+Ten microphones were placed around Fleetwood's drums, two were used to capture the bass guitar and the organ, and another three microphones captured Buckingham's guitar amplifiers.
+After the band rehearsed the song twice, Ken Caillat, who served as the producer for Rumours, recorded the band's third run-through.
+In the middle of this take, John McVie played the bassline that was ultimately used in the final version of "The Chain".
+The ending section was the only part from the original recording that the band kept for "The Chain".
+McVie recorded a vocal take that session and replaced it with a new vocal the following day.

-According to interviews on the writing of Rumours, the final section of "The Chain"—beginning with a bass progression—was created by John McVie and Mick Fleetwood.
-Stevie Nicks had written the lyrics separately and thought they would be a good match; she and Christine McVie did some reworking to create the first section of the tune.
-Nicks' lyrics referenced the breakup of her relationship with Buckingham, a theme of many of Nicks' and Buckingham's lyrics on Rumours.
-Other elements were worked in from an early project of Christine's called "Keep Me There", which removed the blues-style motif, but retained the chord progression.
-To complete the song, Buckingham recycled the intro from an earlier song from a duet with Nicks, "Lola (My Love)", originally released on their self-titled 1973 album.
+Throughout the Rumours sessions, "The Chain" remained in a state of incompletion.
+According to Buckingham, the song was almost omitted from Rumours.
+When the band revisited the song, they decided to rework it creating new verses.
+They removed the blues-style motif originally found on the verses and retained the chord progression.
+Lindsey Buckingham recycled the intro of an earlier song from a duet with Nicks, "Lola (My Love)", originally released on their self-titled 1973 album.
+During the verses, Buckingham instructed Fleetwood to play a straight quarter note pattern on the kick drum.
+The Dobro, a type of resonator guitar, supplied the verse riff.